top of page

 If you feel like we might be a good fit, please reach out to me.
 I look forward to meeting you!

 My preference is to see you in person.
-I work in the Tigard office Monday, Wednesday, Thursday & Friday.
-I work in the Sellwood office Saturdays.
+I work in the Tigard office Tuesday evenings, Wednesdays, Thursdays, Fridays & Saturdays.
 I also see individual clients over telehealth as well.
 I see couples in person only.
-I don't work Tuesdays.
-I also run a Men's Group and a Couple's Communication Group.
-Both are weekly groups.
+I don't work Sunday or Mondays.
+I don't work in the Sellwood office.

 My Story: Donna Zucco (She/Her)